afloesch/learning-terraform/multiple-environments/README.md

 Let's explore this option by building on the previous modules example.
 We will use the network module we just created, but implement it twice, once for a stage environment, and once for a production environment.
 To manage the different environments all we will do is create a directory per environment, in this case one directory for stage and one directory for prod.

-In the stage and production directories all we have done is copy the terraform.tfvars file and the example.tf file from the modules examples, with a couple small changes.
+In the stage and production directories all we have done is copy the terraform.tfvars file and the example.tf file from the modules example, with a couple small changes.
 Let's look at stage:

 ```
 variable "region" {